OctoCat-r/bookstore_frontend/README.md

 - Interactive UI with React Material UI components
 - Responsive design for different screen sizes
 - Search functionality by title, author, or category
-- Login and signup for user authentication
+- Login and signup for user authentication using JWT
 - Pagination for handling large book collections
 - Context API for efficient data sharing
 - Admin panel for CRUD operations on books